-Goldman Sachs Group Inc. (GS:US), Bain Capital Partners LLC and Carlyle Group LP (CG:US) urged a federal judge to dismiss an investor lawsuit accusing the largest investment banks and private-equity firms of conspiring to rig bids on leveraged buyouts.
+Goldman Sachs Group Inc. (GS:US) and Bain Capital Partners LLC urged a federal judge to dismiss an investor lawsuit accusing investment banks and private-equity firms of conspiring to rig bids on leveraged buyouts.

-The financial companies were among the defendants seeking summary judgment from U.S. District Judge Edward Harrington in the five-year-old class-action, or group lawsuit, according to court filings yesterday in Boston.
+The financial companies were among at least 10 defendants seeking summary judgment from U.S. District Judge Edward Harrington in the five-year-old class action, or group lawsuit, according to court papers filed yesterday in Boston.

 Goldman Sachs, in its filing, said the plaintiffs, who must respond to the summary judgment motions by Aug.
 23, haven’t proved that the banks and private equity firms “participated in any conspiracy in violation of the antitrust laws.”
 The financial companies seek oral arguments in court.
 Meanwhile, most documents supporting the motions are under seal.

 Individuals and a pension fund that held shares in companies including Freescale Semiconductor Ltd. (FSL:US), Neiman Marcus Group and Aramark Holdings Corp. sued the firms in 2007 and 2008.
 Two separate lawsuits were consolidated by the judge, who rejected a bid by the financial firms to move the case to federal court in New York.

 “There was a conspiracy among private equity firms to rig bids, restrict the supply of private equity financing, fix transaction prices and divide up the market for private equity services for leveraged buyouts,” the plaintiffs said in their lawsuit.

-The defendants also include Blackstone Group LP (BX:US), Kohlberg Kravis Roberts & Co.
+The defendants also include Carlyle Group LP (CG:US), Blackstone Group LP (BX:US), Kohlberg Kravis Roberts & Co.
 LLP, JPMorgan Chase & Co.
 (JPM:US), Apollo Global Management LLC, (APO:US) Providence Equity Partners Inc., Thomas H. Lee Partners LP, Silver Lake Technology Management LLC and TPG Capital.